tapnpray/tapnpray.github.io/README.md

 * Guidance
 * Faith

-Each topic provides:
+Each topic:

-* A **unique daily verse**
+* Generates a **daily verse**
+* Stays consistent for that day
-* Locked per day (no randomness on refresh)
+* Resets the next day
-* Influences future verse selection (adaptive system)

 ---

-### 🔊 Immersive Reading Experience

-* Tap **"Read Verse"** to hear scripture aloud
-* Smooth voice delivery using Web Speech API
-* **Word-by-word highlighting synced with speech**
-* Verse reference is spoken at the end

----

-### 🌿 Ambient Sound Experience

-* Toggle calming background audio
-* Smooth fade in / fade out
-* Designed for:

-  * Prayer
-  * Meditation
-  * Reflection

----

-### ⭐ Favorites System

-* Save meaningful verses with a tap
-* View saved verses in a dedicated modal
-* Remove verses anytime
-* Stored locally (no account required)

----

 ### 📤 Share & Copy

 * Copy verses instantly
-* Native mobile share support
+* Native mobile sharing support
-* Instagram-ready share enhancements (branding + watermark)
+* Ready for social sharing

 ---

 ### 🔥 Tap Streak

 * Tracks daily engagement
-* Encourages consistency in scripture reading
+* Encourages consistency
 * Stored locally

 ---

-### 🌄 Dynamic Background System
+### 🌄 Dynamic Backgrounds

-Backgrounds change automatically based on time of day:
+Backgrounds automatically change based on time of day:

-* 🌅 Morning → soft light / renewal
+* 🌅 Morning → renewal & light
-* 🌤️ Day → bright clarity
+* 🌤️ Day → clarity & focus
-* 🌇 Evening → warm reflection
+* 🌇 Evening → reflection
-* 🌙 Night → calm & peaceful
+* 🌙 Night → calm & peace

 Includes:

 * Smooth transitions
-* Subtle zoom animation
+* Subtle animation
-* Fully immersive visual experience
+* Fully immersive visuals

 ---

-## 🧠 Emotion-Aware Engine (How It Works)
+## 🧠 How the Daily Verse Works

-Tap N Pray uses a **lightweight intelligent system** (no APIs required):
+Tap N Pray uses a **deterministic daily system**:

-### Inputs:

-* Current date → ensures daily consistency
-* Time of day → sets emotional tone
-* User behavior → tracks preferred topics
-* Verse content → keyword scoring

-### Output:
+* The current date is used as a **seed**
+* A verse is selected and **stored locally**
+* That verse remains the same all day

-* A verse that feels:
+* A new verse is generated the next day

-  * Encouraging
-  * Peaceful
-  * Relevant
-  * Spiritually aligned

 ---

 ## 📱 Mobile-First Design

-Optimized for:
+Built for:

-* iPhone (Safari & Chrome)
+* iPhone & Android
-* Android devices
-* Full-screen / Add to Home Screen experience
+* Fullscreen web app experience

-No install required — runs entirely in the browser.
+* Smooth performance on mobile browsers

 ---